 Last but not least, we saw that assertions are also a subject of debate, we saw that sometimes we use assertions that are not the goal to test a given piece of code and it can happen that we just slide in an assertion instead of creating a new test case.

-All in all, the testing anti-patterns are context bounded, which having some of those in a code base could be known by the team and adopted as a tread-off.
+All in all, the testing anti-patterns are context-bounded, which means that having some of those in a code base could be known by the team and adopted as a trade-off.

-Regardless of the why’s you might face them in your own code base, we share here four more anti-patterns that could be avoided in a hope to increase the feedback loop and decrease the pain perceived by developers when starting with the test first approach.
+Regardless of the reasons you might face them in your own code base, we share here four more anti-patterns that could be avoided in the hope of increasing the feedback loop and decreasing the pain perceived by developers when starting with the test-first approach.

 References